-- Valley Park School recognises that children may be susceptible to radicalisation into terrorism. - Valley Park School is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - Valley Park School recognises that children are vulnerable to extremist ideology and radicalisation and staff will appropriate training to enable them to be alerted to changes in children's behaviour which could indicate that they may be in need of help or protection. - The school will continue to carry out risk assessments for how pupils/students or staff may be at risk of being radicalised into terrorism, taking into account the risk of online radicalisation. - Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow. - The identified Prevent Lead will be given more in-depth training in relation to extremist/terrorist ideologies, how to make referrals and how to work Channel panels.
+- The Lenham School recognises that children may be susceptible to radicalisation into terrorism. - The Lenham School is aware of its duty under section 29 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - The Lenham School recognises that children are vulnerable to extremist ideology and radicalisation and staff will appropriate training to enable them to be alerted to changes in children's behaviour which could indicate that they may be in need of help or protection. - The school will continue to carry out risk assessments for how pupils/students or staff may be at risk of being radicalised into terrorism, taking into account the risk of online radicalisation. - Staff will report any concerns to the DSL (or the Prevent Lead or a deputy), who is aware of the local procedures to follow. - The identified Prevent Lead will be given more in-depth training in relation to extremist/terrorist ideologies, how to make referrals and how to work Channel panels.
 Training should be updated at least every two years.